 West Exe School has engineered a wide and varied curriculum.
 However, underpinning its diversity is a bedrock of literacy and numeracy.
 A summary of the ways in which literacy and numeracy are supported in every subject of the curriculum is outlined in the two sections below.
-Mr Simpson-Horne and Mrs Jacobs (Heads of English and Maths respectively) would both be very interested in any contributions from staff, students or the wider community as to how literacy and numeracy is incorporated into the curriculum.
+Mrs Palmer and Mrs Jacobs (Heads of English and Maths respectively) would both be very interested in any contributions from staff, students or the wider community as to how literacy and numeracy is incorporated into the curriculum.

 Mathematics is not about numbers, equations, computations or algorithms: it’s about understanding

 At West Exe School the approach to whole school numeracy will: